nabeken/aaa/README.md

 ## S3 Bucket and KMS Usage

-`AAA` requires
+`AAA` requires:

-- KMS Encryption Key for encrypting all data in the S3 bucket
-- 1 dedicated S3 bucket
+- A dedicated S3 bucket
   - `/.well-known/*` will be used to answer http-01 challenge so under this prefix will be public
   - `/aaa-data/*` will be used for all generated secrets and certificates so under this prefix MUST be encrypted
+- KMS Encryption Key for encrypting all data in the S3 bucket

-To protect you from unwanted data uploading without encryption, I highly recommend you to add a bucket policy like this:
+To protect you from uploading data without encryption, I highly recommend you to add a bucket policy like this:

 ```json
 {